-It's easy to gain a full appreciation of the place on one of the many short walks found in the area.
+It's easy to appreciate the beauty of this unique place on one of the many short walks found in the area.

-You can stroll from cascading rivers to dense, old-growth rainforest in just 20 minutes on the Enchanted Walk, walk the two-hour circuit of Dove Lake - one of Australia's great short walks - or spend the day tackling Cradle Mountain summit itself.
+You can stroll from cascading rivers to dense, old-growth rainforest in just 20 minutes on the Enchanted Walk.
+For a more extended walk, the two-hour circuit of Dove Lake is one of Australia's great short walks or spend the entire day tackling Cradle Mountain summit itself.

-Cradle is also the starting point for the world-famous Overland Track, a magnificent six-day walk that through the heart of some of the world's finest mountain terrain.
+Cradle Mountain is also the starting point for the world-famous Overland Track, a magnificent six-day walk through the heart of some of the world's finest mountain terrain.

-A range of tours are offered from Cradle Valley, just outside the park boundary, including horseback trail rides, and helicopter flights over the region's rugged mountains.
+A range of tours are available from Cradle Valley, just outside the park boundary, including horseback trail rides and helicopter flights over the region's rugged mountains.

-There's a range of accommodation options available but please note that accommodation and hotels at Cradle Mountain can often sell out, particularly in high season, so it is always wise to book.
+There's a variety of accommodation options available but please note that accommodation and hotels at Cradle Mountain often sell out, particularly in the high season, so it's always wise to book.